How To Know If You Are Depressed: 11 Signs To Notice And When To Get Help

 How to get help when feeling depressed

 While some may consider taking a free depression test or quiz online to gain insight, there can be more productive ways to learn about your feelings and how to manage them.
 You can contact your doctor and talk to them about your symptoms.
-Your doctor may conduct a detailed assessment, including a physical exam and blood testing to rule out medical concerns.
+Your doctor may conduct a detailed assessment, including a physical exam and blood testing to rule out medical concerns and to narrow down the types of depression.

 Keep in mind that these actions are not considered a depression test, but they are significant in diagnosing depression.
 Sometimes doctors refer patients to a mental health specialist to explore additional treatment options based on their symptoms.